cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 - brief intro to phylogenetics, based on Nicola's presentation.
 - Mention interpretation of branch length in particular SARS-CoV-2 has ~2 mutations per month (probably replication errors), leading to very short branch lengths and polytomies.
 - Note about bootstraping - should probably be avoided, since there are usually too few sites for meaningful results.

--->
+### Tree Inference

+There are broadly three types of methods:

+- distance
+- parsimony
+- maximum likelihood

+#### Distance Phylogenies

+These methods rely on calculating the distance between each pair of sequences.
+Popular methods of this kind are _neighbour-joining_ (NJ) or

+#### Maximum Parsimony

+Infers a tree that requires the fewest number of mutations needed along each branch of the tree to explain the data.

+This method can be inaccurate when there are long branches in the tree (this problem is referred to as "long branch attaction").
+For SARS-CoV-2 in particular, this is not a big problem, because the sequences tend to be very similar to each other.

+#### Maximum Likelihood

+- Model of evolution:
+  - DNA substituion model
+    - JC69 assumes only one mutation rate
+    - HKY85 assumes different mutation rates (transitions have different rates)
+    - GTR is another one
+  - Rate heterogeneity:
+    - Invariant sites
+    - Rate variation (Gamma models used)
+- Generally, more complex models give better results (but take longer to run and require more data) -->

 ## SARS-CoV-2 Phylogeny